 LCMS-U Valpo is a student group that meets regularly to pray and to discuss topics of theology of interest to college students.
 Main sources for these conversations are Scripture and the Lutheran Confessions along with statements of the Lutheran Church Missouri Synod (LCMS).
 University Pastor James A. Wetzstein helps facilitate the discussion.
-Meetings for the fall semester are on Sundays — Sept.
-3, Sept.
-17, Oct.
-1, Oct.
-29, Nov.
-12 and Dec.
-3 — all from noon to 1:30 p.m. in the Helge Center multipurpose room and include a meal.
-On alternating meetings they will have a campus speaker on a relevant topic with catechism discussions on other Sundays.
-Join the Google group at tinyurl.com/valpolcmsu.
+Meetings for the spring semester are on Sundays all from noon to 1:30 p.m. in the Helge Center multipurpose room and include a meal.
+This fall, LCMS-U will be meeting monthly; dates vary.
+For info on the upcoming meetings, join the Google group at tinyurl.com/valpolcmsu.